EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 - It's recommended to use labels instead of line numbers, so `Read, 1A, lvl_1` would be the preferred format for this example.

 ### Play
-- `Play, Starting Line`
+- `Play, Starting Line, (Optional Frames to Wait)`
-- A simplified Read command which skips to the starting line in the current file.
+- A simplified `Read` command which skips to the starting line in the current file.
-- Useful for splitting a large level into larger chunks.
+- Useful for splitting a large level into smaller chunks.

 ### Labels
 - Prefixing a line with `#` will comment out the line